jicerrato/core-code-from-scratch-readme/README.md

 ```

 ## Thursday Challenges
-### Exercise #1
-In this exercise you must use an iterative flow control to be able to print all the even numbers in the range of numbers from 0 to 100.
-Remember that you should not print each number, you should use a flow control structure to perform the exercise
+**Exercise #1 - Print special numbers** *In this exercise you must use an iterative flow control to be able to print all the even numbers in the range of numbers from 0 to 100.
+Remember that you should not print each number, you should use a flow control structure to perform the exercise*
 ```javascript
 var num = 0;
 while (num<100)